centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/configuration.md

 You can choose the tile service provider or even add your own provider in **Administration > Extension > Map | Options**.
-By default, Centreon Map geoviews comes Open Street Map & Mapbox.
+By default, Centreon Map geoviews come with Open Street Map and Mapbox.

 Please refer to [this
-link](https://operations.osmfoundation.org/policies/tiles/) to understand Open Street Map Tile usage policy.
+link](https://operations.osmfoundation.org/policies/tiles/) to understand the Open Street Map Tile usage policy.

-To change the tile provider, select one in the list and click save.
+To change the tile provider, select one in the list and click Save.

 ![image](../assets/graph-views/geo_options.png)

-If you want to use your own Tile service provider, if for example you have an internal Open Street Map server, go to the `Administration > Extension > Map | Options` and choose the "Custom" style.
+If you want to use your own Tile service provider, if for example you have an internal Open Street Map server, go to `Administration > Extension > Map | Options` and choose the "Custom" style.

 Define the parameters needed and then save.